Sinéad O’Connor reveals son, 17, has died after going missing - NewsBreak

 Since Shane’s passing, O’Connor has shared numerous posts to social media, one of which indicated that she may seek legal action against the hospital where Shane allegedly went missing.

-A representative for O’Connor confirmed Shane’s passing to The Telegraph , and asked for “respect and appreciation” for the family at this time.PHOTOS: Betty White through the years
+A representative for O’Connor confirmed Shane’s passing to The Telegraph , and asked for “respect and appreciation” for the family at this time.One of Betty White’s final film roles might be too hard for fans to watch

 If you or someone you know is thinking of harming themselves, the National Suicide Prevention Lifeline provides free support at 1-800-273-8255.
 Starting on July 16, 2022, U.S. residents can also be connected to the Lifeline by dialing 988.
 For more about risk factors and warning signs, visit the organization’s official website .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.